Gluten-Free Veggie Cakes

 When ready to cook the veggie cakes, heat the oil over medium-high heat.
 You want to crisp the outside of the cakes.
 This takes about 2 minutes per side.
 Now place the cakes on a baking tray and bake for about 12 minutes.

 The size depends on how you want to use them.
 If you are serving the cakes for lunch with a light salad or breakfast with an egg over the top, then I would recommend making them about 3 inches in diameter.
-For snacks or appetizers, they are better smaller.
-The 12 minute cooking time is based on the larger size, for smaller cakes cut the cooking time to about 8 minutes

-♥ Can you freeze them?
+Can you freeze veggie patties?

 Yes absolutely!
 Place cooked patties between pieces of parchment paper and store in small freezer bags.
 When ready to serve them, allow them to thaw in the refrigerator overnight, then pop them in a hot oven for about 3 minutes.
-You can also serve them at room temperature.

 Leave a Comment